Bikini

 The fitness boom of the 1980s led to one of the biggest leaps in the evolution of the bikini.
 According to Mills, "The leg line became superhigh, the front was superlow, and the straps were superthin."[239]
 Women's magazines used terms like "Bikini Belly",[240] and workout programs were launched to develop a "bikini-worthy body".[241]
 The tiny "fitness-bikinis" made of lycra were launched to cater to this hardbodied ideal.[242]
 Movies like Blue Crush and TV reality shows like Surf Girls merged the concepts of bikini models and athletes together, further accentuating the toned body ideal.[243]
 Motivated by yearly Spring Break festivities that mark the start of the bikini season in North America,[244] many women diet in an attempt to achieve the ideal bikini body; some take this to extremes including self-starvation, leading to eating disorders.[243]

 In 1993, Suzy Menkes, then Fashion Editor of the International Herald Tribune, suggested that women had begun to "revolt" against the "body ideal" and bikini "exposure."
 She wrote, "Significantly, on the beaches as on the streets, some of the youngest and prettiest women (who were once the only ones who dared to bare) seem to have decided that exposure is over."[98]
-Nevertheless, professional beach volleyball player Gabrielle Reece, who competes in a bikini, claims that "confidence" alone can make a bikini sexy.[236]
+Nevertheless, former professional beach volleyball player Gabrielle Reece, who competed in a bikini, claimed that "confidence" alone can make a bikini sexy.[236]
 One survey commissioned by Diet Chef, a UK home delivery service, reported by The Today Show and ridiculed by More magazine, showed that women should stop wearing bikinis by the age of 47.[245][246]

 Bikini underwear